ahs502/key-file-storage/README.md

 var keyFileStorage = require("key-file-storage");

 // To store files on disk
+var kfs = keyFileStorage('/path/to/storage/directory', cacheConfig);

-var kfs = keyFileStorage('/path/to/storage/directory');
+// To store files on disk (using unlimited cache) var kfs = keyFileStorage('/path/to/storage/directory');

 // To store values on memory (useful for test) var kfs = keyFileStorage();
 ```

++ Cache configuration :

+`cacheConfig` can be on of the following values :

+1. `true` (_by default_) : Unlimited cache, anything will be cached on memory, good for small data volumes.
+2. `false` : No cache, read the files from disk every time, good when other applications can modify the files' contents at anytime.
+3. `n` (_An integer number_) : Limited cache, only the `n` latest referred key-values will be cached, good for large data volumes where only a fraction of data is being used frequently .

 ## Usage